Design is not decoration: why brand systems are the most misunderstood asset in business

 3. Flexibility is the new consistency

-4. Brand systems unlock creative freedom
+4. Why systems unlock better creativity

 6. Designing for longevity, not trends

-Most businesses still think brand lives in a guidelines PDF.
+• It lives in a guidelines PDF.

 The myth of the “finished” brand